Magyx/falcraft/README.md

 ## ✨ Features

 - 🏗️ **3D Model Generation**: Generate complete 3D structures from text prompts
+- 👁️ **Visual Placement Preview**: See exactly where structures will be placed with ground contact visualization
+- 🎬 **Animated Building**: Watch structures build layer-by-layer from the ground up
 - 🎨 **Perceptual Color Matching**: Uses LAB color space for human-vision-accurate block selection
+- 🧱 **Enhanced Block Palette**: 50+ textured blocks for natural-looking structures
 - 🎯 **Texture Remixing**: Point at any block and remix its texture with AI
 - 🤖 **Powered by fal.ai**: Uses Meshy v6 for 3D generation and nano-banana for texture editing
 - ⚡ **Dynamic Resource Packs**: Texture changes apply instantly - no restart needed